wbolster/emacs-python-black/README.md

   Reformat the current statement.
 (Requires `black-macchiato`.)

-- `python-black-on-save-mode`
+- `python-black-partial-dwim`

-  Automatically reformat the buffer on save.
+  Reformat the active region or the current statement, depending on whether the region is currently active.
+(Requires `black-macchiato`.)

 Configuration
 -------------